A Career in Kinesiology

 • Traumatic Brain Injury (TBI) and Concussion Management

-• Work Integrated Learning (WIL)/practicums/internships &/or Co-op education programs
+• Work Integrated Learning (WIL) placements, practicums, internships &/or Co-op education programs

-• Practice skills for treatment of mental health disorders, Alzheimer's, Dementia and other diseases of aging
+• Practice knowledge on the safe prescription and delivery of exercise for those with mental health disorders, Alzheimer's, dementia and other diseases of aging.

-• Healthy living, disease preventative and corporate wellness program design and implementation
+• Healthy living, disease preventative and corporate wellness program design/implementation

 • Functional movement and task analysis/assessment